New York City Mayor Election Odds: Mamdani Heavily Favored as New Yorkers Head to Polls

 Curious who the favorite is to become New York City's next mayor?
 Market-based platforms like Kalshi offer valuable insight.
 Be sure to use the Kalshi promo code to get the biggest bang for your buck.

-Mamdani has a commanding lead atop the NYC Mayoral odds board with an implied probability of 80% at Kalshi.
-Despite losing the primary to Mamdani, Cuomo will run as an independent and has the second-best odds at 10%.
+Mamdani has a commanding lead atop the NYC Mayoral odds board with an implied probability of 87% at Kalshi.
+Despite losing the primary to Mamdani, Cuomo is running as an independent and has the second-best odds at 13% while Republican candidate Curtis Sliwa has dropped to just under 1%.

 "If this race is about ideas, organizing, and turnout — it’s Mamdani’s to lose.
 He’s proving that you can run on substance and still dominate the narrative.
 The rest of the field is reacting to him.
 That tells you everything."

-In recent weeks he has reached out to political experts to find out who in the crowded field of candidates has the best chance of beating Mamdani.
-At the top of that list is Cuomo, who previously had an antagonistic relationship with Trump, but is seen as a preferable option to the left-wing Mamdani.
+At the top of that list was Cuomo, who previously had an antagonistic relationship with Trump, but is seen as a preferable option to the left-wing Mamdani.

 Trump has fiercely opposed Mamdani calling him a "Communist Lunatic" on his social media platform Truth Social in June.
 He later repeated baseless claims that Mamdani immigrated to the United States illegally and threatened to arrest him if he blocked immigration arrests in New York City.